Wrongful Repossession Lawyers

 Green circle with a white check mark in the center

-We handle the entire process.
-From documenting the violations to filing your claim, we make sure your rights are protected every step of the way.
+I handle the entire process.
+From documenting the violations to filing your claim, I make sure your rights are protected every step of the way.

 Green circle with a white checkmark inside

-You may recover up to $1,000 in statutory damages, plus any actual losses and attorney’s fees.
+Consumers may recover up to $1,000 in statutory damages, plus any actual losses.
+The FDCPA also allows courts to award attorney’s fees and costs.

 Green circle with a white check mark